organicmaps/organicmaps/api/iOS/README.md

 #### Receiving results of API calls

-When users presses *Back* button in MapsWithMe, or selects *More Details* button, he is redirected back to your app.
+When users presses *Back* button in MapsWithMe, or selects *More Info* button, he is redirected back to your app.
 Here are helper methods to obtain API call results:

 Returns YES if url is received from MapsWithMe and can be parsed: